OpenVPN client's "Client Certificate" should be optional

 Also, you cannot get through the front-end validation without a Certificate Authority defined, you get a validation error:

 and I had to go and create a dummy Certificate Authority in order to get through the validation.

 That seems a bit odd?
 If you do not need a cert for the link, then surely you do not need a CA?

-#6 Updated by Phillip Davis almost 4 years ago
+#6 Updated by Phillip Davis about 4 years ago

 @G Brinton - can you try the code in https://github.com/pfsense/pfsense/pull/1389